Jeff O’Neill – Co-opted Director

 Eleanor lives in Penrith with her husband, a vet, and their two children who both attend Yanwath Primary School.
 She likes being out in the countryside and walking the fells with family and friends.
 Eleanor is enjoying working on the Local Advisory Board and becoming more involved in school life.

-Jane lives in Penrith with her husband and 2 children who attend Yanwath Primary School.
-She enjoys running, playing the drums and spending time with her family.
+Emma lives in Penrith with her husband and two children who both attend Yanwath School.

 LAB members in the previous 12 months: